varlevi/todo-desktop/README.md

 A barebones to-do app for Linux.
-Edits a single text file that uses a subset of Markdown syntax.
-Sync it to your phone by putting the file in Dropbox.
-Android app under development at https://github.com/iafisher/todo-android.
+Stores your to-do items in a single, human-readable text file.
+Sync with your phone by putting the file in Dropbox (or the cloud service of your choice).
+Works with the [Android app] (under development).

 To run:
 ```